Chris Gibbs is Barnaby Gibbs, a Victorian

 Review by Liz Nicholls, Edmonton Journal

-gets all the hype when there's a detective with more
+Baker Street gets all the hype when there's a detective

-with a bumbling, worshipful assistant who makes Dr.
+mind, with a bumbling, worshipful assistant who makes

 department.
 The former is the mysterious Antoine Feval.